Japanese 3 (PG)

 - knowledge and understanding of the role of the language through language-based activities and in language-based scholarship (specific learning outcome for PG students)

-Scope and syllabusThe course provides teaching and learning of lower intermediate level Japanese language with emphasis on practical written and spoken Japanese.
-The course covers complex points of word and sentence structure as well as textual relations in Japanese writing and discourse.
+This module provides teaching and learning of lower intermediate level Japanese language with emphasis on practical written and spoken Japanese.
+It covers complex points of word and sentence structure as well as textual relations in Japanese writing and discourse.
 There will be approximately 250 new Chinese characters to be introduced.
 Communicative practice and structural knowledge is established through reading and discussing a variety of Japanese texts dealing with different topics and of different length and complexity.

 Method of assessment